 America is clinically depressed … the holidays make people crazy.
 The world is crazy and sad: it is afraid, the way for humans to manage fear has always been to lie to themselves … this is what courage is, a peculiar kind of lie.

 The human race is confronted with gigantic resource imbalances and excess consumption: the public ignores the problem or denies it, preferring to watch television.
 We don’t know how to discuss it so we don’t try:

 ‘Fairytale of New York’ by Jeremy Finer and Shane MacGowan

 In the drunk tank.

 An old man said to me: won’t see another one,

 The rare Old Mountain Dew

-Honesty is found in a song imagining two pieces of human wreckage wheezing through Christmas in a drunk tank …
+Honesty is found in a song imagining two pieces of human detritus wheezing through Christmas in jail …

 I turned my face away and dreamed about you.